DivonilLiquid/Data-Structure-Algorithm/README.md

 # Data-Structure-Algorithm
-Famous Questions of Data Strucutre on LeetCode
+Famous Questions of Data Strucutre and Algorithms on LeetCode